XTevan/peter-cloudstore/README.md

 ## Project

 The idea behind this project is to test and practice the usage and development using several technologies like:
-- Spring ecosystem
+- Spring
-  - Spring Boot
+  - Boot
-  - Spring Data
+  - Data
   - Web
   - Security
-- Netflix OSS
+  - Cloud Netflix
 - Flyway
 - Jenkins
 - AWS
+- Docker
+- Unit Testing
+  - JUnit
+  - Mockito
+- Newman
+- Swagger